netzherpes/Telefonbuch2-for-KIM-1/README.md

 SWITCH to entry mode by pressing ESC
 After you added or changed an entry you

-CHANGE a line: Enter an identifying text to change, press 'Enter' and insert a new Data Entry.
+CHANGE a line: Switch to data entry mode (ESC) and enter an identifying text to change, press 'Enter' and insert a new Data Entry.

-ADD an entry by typing '>'  and 'enter'
+ADD an entry: Switch to data entry mode (ESC) and type '>'  and 'enter'.
+Then add a new line.
-(after the ESC).
-Background: the last
+Background: the last Byte of your
-Byte of your Data File is a '>'.
+Data File is a '>'.
 It will be deleted, an Entry added and a '>' will be added again to indicate the new end of the File.